marijamijailovic/Zicket/README.md

 The next step is creating a perfect flow for Zicket.
 This would mean:

-- Go from being a sample service to onboarding real companies that provide Proof of Humanity Credentials.
+- Oboarding real companies that provide Proof of Humanity Credentials.

 - Integrate Zicket into ticketing platforms.